ChrisW-priv/PersonalVault/notes/Add venv to Jupyter Notebook.md

 ---
-title: "Add venv to Jupyter Notebook"
+title: Add venv to Jupyter Notebook
 description: ""
-date: "2025-04-01"
+date: 2025-04-01
 tags:
 categories:
   - zettelkasten
-draft: true
+draft: false
 ---

 Jupyter Notebook makes sure that the IPython kernel is available, but you have to manually add a kernel with a different version of Python or a virtual environment.
 First, make sure your environment is activated with conda activate myenv.
 Next, install ipykernel which provides the IPython kernel for Jupyter: